jamesabel/longtaskrunnin/README.md

 ### Can't use process only (no `QThread`)

-It isn't possible to pass in a pyqtSignal to `multiprocessing.Process` since it's not pickle-able.
+It isn't possible to pass in a pyqtSignal to `multiprocessing.Process` since a pyqtSignal is not pickle-able.
 You will get:

 `TypeError: cannot pickle 'PyQt5.QtCore.pyqtBoundSignal' object`.